sahilarora535/sahilarora535.github.io/_projects/gsoc-2017-cups-filters-pclm-support.md

 ## Challenges

 The biggest challenge was lack of resources.
 Since there were no previous implementations of PCLm, everything had to be done from scratch.
 There was one implementation [here](https://github.com/ibevilinc/WFDSPrintPlugin/tree/master/jni/wprint/plugins/genPCLm/src), but it was an obsolete android application which could not build.
 Hence, for about one and a half month we had no idea if we could pull it off or not.
-Also, this implementation was very heavy and would have increased the size of the `CUPS`-filter software by manifolds and would have been extremely unmaintainable.
+Also, this implementation was very heavy and would have increased the size of the `cups-filter` software by manifolds and would have been extremely unmaintainable.

 Since PCLm was a subset of PDF, we decided we would modify an already existing filter which converts PWG Raster file format to PCLm.
 The filter was already using [`QPDF`](https://github.com/qpdf/qpdf), hence we decided we would use [`QPDF`](https://github.com/qpdf/qpdf) to do our task.